 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

 DECISION

-Dispute Codes Tenant: CNR MT LRE
+Dispute Codes CNR DRI

-Landlord: OPR MNR FF

 Introduction

-This hearing dealt with cross Applications for Dispute Resolution filed by the parties.
-The participatory hearing was held, via teleconference, on February 25, 2022.
-Both parties applied for multiple remedies, pursuant to the Residential Tenancy Act (the "Act").
+This hearing was convened as a result of the Tenant's Application for Dispute Resolution.
+A participatory hearing, by teleconference, was held on May 20, 2022.
+The Tenant applied for multiple remedies under the Residential Tenancy Act (the "Act").

-Tenant's Application

 The Landlord attended the hearing.
 However, the Tenant did not.
-The hearing was by telephone conference and began promptly, as scheduled, at 9:30 AM Pacific Time on February 25, 2022, as per the Notice of a Dispute Resolution Hearing provided to the Tenant.
+The hearing was by telephone conference and began promptly, as scheduled, at 11:00 AM Pacific Time on May 20, 2022, as per the Notice of a Dispute Resolution Hearing provided to the Tenant.
 The line remained open while the phone system was monitored for 10 minutes and the only participant who called into the hearing during this time was the Landlord who was ready to proceed.
-The Landlord testified that the Tenant continues to reside in the rental unit.
+The Landlord testified that the Tenant continues to reside in the rental unit and is still behind on rent.

+The Landlord was provided the opportunity to present evidence orally and in written and documentary form, and to make submissions to me.
+I have reviewed all oral and written evidence before me that met the requirements of the Rules of Procedure.
+However, only the evidence relevant to the issues and findings in this matter are described in this Decision.

 After the ten minute waiting period, the Tenant's application was dismissed in full, without leave to reapply.

 Section 55 of the Act applies and states: